ObserverOfTime/voldephobia/README.md

 ## Basic Usage

-Navigate to <a href="https://voldephobia.rschristian.dev">voldephobia.rschristian.dev</a>, input a package query (can be a bare package name or name@version), and view the resulting data tree.
+Navigate to https://observeroftime.github.io/voldephobia/, input a package query (can be a bare package name or name@version), and view the resulting data tree.
 With this, you can see which modules are poisoned and why they're included.

 ## Acknowledgements